 - Ability to conduct themselves professionally with a variety of stakeholders

-Application Deadlines: Applications are due by 5:00 p.m. on Tuesday, March 31st, 2020 for the summer internship position.
+Application Deadlines: Summer 2020 Internship Positions Filled.
+Please submit applications before 5 p.m. on June 1st to apply for Fall 2020 position.
 Interviews from the applicant pool may be scheduled and the position may be filled prior to the final application deadline.

-To Apply: Send a cover letter and resume to Bonnie Mitchell, Coastal Outreach Specialist at Bonniem@nccoast.org
+To Apply: Send a cover letter and resume to Bonnie Mitchell, Coastal Education Coordinator at Bonniem@nccoast.org